 How much will it cost?
 It costs around $9,000.

 Who is it for?
 The Yeti SB130 is perfect for professional trail riders who want to start winning races.

 The SB130 is a brand-new bike coming from Yeti, featuring a light, stiff, and responsive carbon frame, that can win any Enduro podium.

-For $9,000 that you need to pay, you will get top of the line SRAM XX1 Eagle 12-speed rear derailleur, which is the best you can find on the market right now.
+For $9,000 that you need to pay, you will get one of the top mountain bikes with SRAM XX1 Eagle 12-speed rear derailleur, which is the best you can find on the market right now.

 I was also quite excited about seeing the Maxxis Minion 2.5″ tire in the front and a Maxxis Aggressor 2.3″ in the back.
 This combo will make you fast on the harder flats and offer more grip in tight turns.